On Radio

 Once the paint is dry for a day or two you can give it that slick feeling finish, and a bit of extra weather protection by applying the PatioClean Wax.
 Just remember that you will have to scrub off all the wax if you ever want to repaint.

-With $1 worth of scrubbing pads, $7 worth of either cleaner or paint and probably 1 to 2 hours of cleaning, 1 hour of drying and half an hour of painting -- you can have almost new patio furniture.
-You'll have to calculate what your elbow grease is worth when you think of choosing between restoring or replacing those outdoor chairs and tables.
+You'll have to calculate what your cleaner or paint costs and what your elbow grease is worth when you think of choosing between restoring or replacing those outdoor chairs and tables.
 At least you now know that they can be salvaged.

 Article 2181